New construction managers are typically hired as assistants and work under the guidance of an experienced manager.

 Some states require licensure for construction managers.
 For more information, contact your state licensing board.

 Analytical skills.
-Most managers plan a project strategy, handle unexpected issues and delays, and solve problems that arise over the course of the project.
+Construction managers plan project strategies, handle unexpected issues and delays, and solve problems that arise over the course of the project.
 In addition, many managers use cost-estimating and planning software to determine costs and the materials and time required to complete projects.

 Business skills.
 Construction managers address budget matters and coordinate and supervise workers.
 Choosing competent staff and establishing good working relationships with them is critical.